devzendo/transputer-emulator/README.md

 - Raspberry Pi Pico (build on Linux Mint)
   - The Pico SDK and toolchain:
     apt install gcc-arm-none-eabi libnewlib-arm-none-eabi build-essential
+    The Pico SDK should be cloned from https://github.com/raspberrypi/pico-sdk The Pico Extras should be cloned into the directory alongside the SDK from https://github.com/raspberrypi/pico-extras i.e. the pico-sdk and pico-extras clones are siblings.

 The typical install location is:
 - macOS/Linux: /opt/parachute